ibm-cloud-docs/speech-to-text/http.md

     The method returns a cookie via the `Set-Cookie` header.
 You must pass the cookie with each request that uses the session (see [Using cookies with sessions](#cookies)).

     The method also returns the ID for the new session, the secure URI for the session, and the secure URLs for calls to the session's `GET /v1/sessions/{session_id}/observe_result` and `POST /v1/sessions/{session_id}/recognize` methods.
-(The method also returns the secure URL for calling the `recognize` method of the WebSocket interface; you do *not* use the WebSocket URL when interacting with the service's HTTP interface.)
+(The method also returns the secure URL for calling the `/v1/recognize` method of the WebSocket interface; you do *not* use the WebSocket URL when interacting with the service's HTTP interface.)

     ```javascript
     {